Computer Science

 CSC 370 Seminar: Computer Vision and Image Processing (4 Credits)

 Explores the challenge of computer vision through readings of original papers and implementation of classic algorithms.
-This seminar considers techniques for extracting useful information from digital images, including both the motivation and the mathematical underpinnings.
-Topics range from low-level techniques for image enhancement and feature detection to higher-level issues such as stereo vision, image retrieval and segmentation of tracking of objects.
+This course considers techniques for extracting useful information from digital images, including both the motivation and the mathematical underpinnings.
+Discussions range from low-level techniques for image enhancement and feature detection to higher-level issues such as stereo vision, image retrieval and segmentation of tracking of objects.
 Designations: Theory, Programming.
-Prerequisites: CSC 210 and MTH 153.
+Prerequisites: CSC 210 and MTH 111 or equivalent.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {N}

 Fall, Spring, Variable